Hike the Appalachian Trail southbound from Dicks Creek Gap, climbing to stunning views of Lake Burton from the summit of

 OFFICIAL MAP: Appalachian Trail, Trails Illustrated Map (find it at Trailful Outdoor Co.)

 Mile for mile, this isn’t a particularly long day hike on the Appalachian Trail, but it sure is a rewarding one.
-Stretching just over two and a half miles each way, this hike follows the AT southbound from Dicks Creek Gap, exploring a beautiful, lush forest under a canopy of tall hardwoods.
-And the outbound hike is a workout, climbing nearly continuously from the gap… but the lofty summit views from the Powell Mountain summit make the workout worthwhile.
+Stretching just over two and a half miles each way, this hike follows the AT southbound from Dicks Creek Gap near Hiawassee.
+It explores a beautiful, lush forest under a canopy of tall hardwoods.
+And while the outbound hike is a workout, climbing nearly continuously from the gap, the lofty summit views from Powell Mountain make the workout so worthwhile.

-Powell Mountain is a sun-soaked, rocky peak that catches wide views of Lake Burton and many rolling, blue-hued Appalachian summits on the distant horizon.
+Powell Mountain is a sun-soaked, rocky peak just off the AT in North Georgia.
+It offers wide views of Lake Burton and many rolling, blue-hued Appalachian summits on the distant horizon.
 The summit view is the kind that you almost have to tear yourself away from, making it the perfect mid-hike resting spot.

 Dicks Creek Gap to Powell Mountain: the hike

-Several old-growth trees pepper the trail, with massive trunks dwarfing the surrounding forest.
+Several old-growth trees flank the trail, their massive trunks dwarfing the surrounding forest.
 Lush, green vegetation borders the trail, and enormous ferns and wildflowers frame the sides of the white-blazed path.

 The hike unwaveringly ascends, climbing nearly due south.
 The AT climbs through a thick grove of twisted, gnarled mountain laurel, switching back sharply at just under two miles and veering northwest.

 After cresting at 2.25 miles, the trail dips elevation through McClure Gap, and then resumes the climb.
 Nearing the peak of Powell Mountain, the hike reaches a side trail that departs to the left at 2.5 miles.
 The trail is marked by a small wooden “vista” sign, and blue trail blazes mark the side trail (though the first blazes are not immediately visible from the sign).

 On the horizon, the waters of Lake Burton, Lake Seed, and Lake Rabun nestle into the rolling blue-hued southern Appalachian Mountains.
 Black Rock Mountain is visible in the distance.
 The sun-drenched, rocky slope is a perfect place to grab a snack before the return hike to the trailhead.